 work, an apprentice of the smith had ground this blade so much, and broke

 the shape.
 Before he broke it, it had 8mm thickness and 30mm width at the base.
 And

 the hamon line was sharp and hard.
 Then it was shaped again by the master .

 Now the hamon looks old, because the hamon line has become mild by much

 grinding.
 It is good example to study the inner effect of the hardening work.

-Home > Information, blade > New swords > Tanto "Naohiro"
+Home > Gallery, New sword > Tanto "Naohiro"